Relintai/pandemonium_engine_docs/usage/editor/using_the_web_editor.md

 Limitations
 -----------

-Due to limitations on the Godot or Web platform side, the following features are currently missing:
+Due to limitations on the Pandemonium or Web platform side, the following features are currently missing:

 - No C#/Mono support.